jd2rogers2/presently/NOTES.md

 ----- issues -----
-+ logout on navbar.html only working on second click??
++ adding/editing/purchasing items, friending works but only shows upon refresh. `$state.go($state.current etc.)` not working
-+ adding/editing items works but only shows upon refresh
++ loginController.register() not passing aboutme and bday to new users

 ----- potential features -----